whot/libratbag/doc/dbus.rst

 .. function:: SetDefault() → ()

-        Set this resolution to be the default
+        Set this resolution to be the default.
+This method is optional and does not exist, where the resolution cannot be set as default resolution.

 .. function:: SetActive() → ()